xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstracttemplateparamlisttype/params.md

+Collection of parameter data models within this template parameter list.

 ## Signature

 ```typescript
 params?: ParamDataModel[] | undefined;
 ```

+## Remarks

+Optional array containing parameter elements found within the template parameter list structure.
+Each parameter represents a template parameter definition including its type, name, and other attributes.
+The array supports zero to many parameters as per the XML schema, accommodating both non-templated constructs and complex template declarations.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>